DiEvilSTR/next-js-sea-battle-game/README.md

 ## Features
 - Create a user profile
-- Play Sea Battle game with random users or with friends
+- Play Sea Battle game locally with friend or with another player online
 - Get the game result, get the game score and experience (which allows you to level up)
 - View the game history